vrsreeganesh/StyleTransferApproachToAppearanceAgnosticAgents/README.md

 Sim2Real is a training-approach in Robotics where an agent is trained in simulation and deployed in real environments.
 In this paper, we investigate Neural Style Transfer as a domain randomization approach to Sim2Real.

 ## Contents
 This repository contains the code for *A style Transfer Approach to Appearance Agnostic Agents*.
-To reproduce results, follow the following set of steps. **Update**: This project was implemented in the BU Shared Computing Cluster.
+To reproduce results, follow the following set of steps. **Update**: This project was implemented in the Boston University Shared Computing Cluster.
 The dataset (> 100GB) has been cleared to make more space for other lab members.
 Unfortunately, the data will have to be remade.

 ## Result Reproduction
 ### Setup